LLNL/merlin/docs/source/merlin_server.rst

 Merlin Server
 =============
 The merlin server command allows users easy access to containerized broker and results servers for merlin workflows.
+This allowsusers to run merlin without a dedicated external server.

 The main configuration will be stored in the subdirectory called "server/" by default in the main merlin configuration "~/.merlin".
-However different server images can be created for different use cases or studies just by simply created a new directory to store local configuration files for merlin server instances.
+However different server images can be created for different use cases or studies just by simplying creating a new directory to store local configuration files for merlin server instances.

 Below is an example of how merlin server can be utilized.